Jarnomer/Hive42/libft/README.md

 | `ft_tolower`        |                       |                          |
 | `ft_toupper`        |                       |                          |

-## General

-Written fully according the norm and passes all of the 42 testers successfully.

-Build as library 📚 meaning each function is written using each other when possible.

-Mandatory part is combination of Libc and additional functions, these are located in `sources` folder.
+Mandatory part combines Libc and additional functions, these are located in `sources` folder.

 Header is in includes, `-I` compiler is used to allow include `<libft.h>` instead of `"libft.h"`.

 Bonuses are located in their own separate `bonus` directory under `sources`.

+## General

+Passes all of the 42 testers successfully including Franzinette `strict`.

+Build as library 📚 thus each function is using each other when applicable.

+For other information, see the main page.